x-atlas-consortia/hs-ontology-api/README.md

 3. Activate the virtual environment.

    ``source venv/bin/activate``
-4. Move to the /src folder and install dependencies, inclduing the ubkg-api package.
+4. Move to the /src directory and install dependencies, inclduing the ubkg-api package.

    ``pip install -r requirements.txt``